Barbara Rehermann, M.D.

 Regulation of hepatic and systemic immune responses by the gut microbiome

-Today we know that the phenotype of all mammals - from rodents, to non-human primates to humans - is driven by the metagenome.
-The metagenome itself is the combination of the host genome and the microbial genome also known as the microbiome.
-In the natural world, the microbiomes of free-living mammalian organisms, including wild mice and humans, co-evolved with their respective hosts in a very similar way under evolutionary pressure in regards to inflammatory immune stimuli such as infectious pathogens, but also toxins and mutagens frequently encountered in the natural world.
-We currently take the following approaches to better understand the effects of the microbiome on host fitness and, in particular, on immune responses:
+The phenotype of all mammals - from rodents, to non-human primates to humans - is driven by the host genome and the microbial genome.
+We currently take the following approaches to better understand the effects of the microbiome on host fitness and, in particular, on immune responses.

 - Based on the concept that natural microbiota co-evolved with their respective hosts under evolutionary pressure and confer host fitness-promoting traits we have established a mouse model that combines the tractable genetics of regular laboratory mice with the gastrointestinal microbiota of wild mice.
 These mice show increased disease resistance upon influenza virus challenge and gastrointestinal carcinogenesis when compared to standard laboratory mice.
 Such models may lead to the identification of mechanisms of host physiology and disease resistance in the natural world, improve preclinical efficacy and safety testing, and more accurately reflect diseases in humans.

-- In a translational human immunology study, we are evaluating changes in the gut microbiome and in inflammatory status during and after pregnancy.
-We plan to characterize changes in the composition of the gut microbiome and metabolome in HBV-infected women and uninfected controls who are prospectively followed during and after pregnancy and to correlate these with innate and adaptive immune responses and hepatitis disease flares.
+- In a translational human immunology study, we are evaluating changes in the gut microbiome and in inflammatory status in HBV-infected women and uninfected controls who are prospectively followed during and after pregnancy.
 The aim of this research is to understand the causative mechanisms, predictive markers and risk factors for hepatitis B disease flares during pregnancy.